ereslibre/applications-in-a-cloud-native-world/src/deployment.md

 [Wikipedia](https://en.wikipedia.org/wiki/Virtualization),
 *virtualization* is described as:

-> *virtualization* refers to the act of creating a virtual (rather than
+> *virtualization*: refers to the act of creating a virtual (rather than
 > actual) version of something, including virtual computer hardware
 > platforms, storage devices, and computer network resources.